Odisha BJP leader Baxipatra resigns days after being denied LS ticket - The Statesman

+BJP, regional allies forge strategic seat adjustments for North East LS battle

+Political analysts suggest that the BJP aims to signal its commitment to working in harmony with regional parties, thus keeping alive the aspirations of the region.

-Senior BJP leader and a prominent face of the party from western Odisha, Bhrugu Baxipatra, on Wednesday resigned from the primary membership of the party with a ‘heavy heart’, a week after being denied ticket to fight Lok Sabha polls from Berhampur parliamentary constituency.
+Senior Bharatiya Janata Party (BJP) leader and a prominent face of the party from southern Odisha, Bhrugu Baxipatra, on Wednesday resigned from the primary membership of the party with a ‘heavy heart’ a week after being denied ticket to fight Lok Sabha polls from Berhampur parliamentary constituency.

 Baxipatra, who unsuccessfully fought the 2019 LS polls on BJP ticket, said “with a heavy heart, I am resigning from the primary membership of BJP”.